Car repair loan

 - payday loans (bad option)

 But how good is a personal loan and how bad is a payday loan?
-We’ve weighed them up to give you a better understanding of what your loan options are, before you go ahead with your car repairs.
+We’ve weighed them up to give you a better understanding of what your loan options are for car repairs.

 |Payday loan||Instant dollars (up to $1000) to get you through until your next payday, if you’re running short of a few bucks and especially if you need that repair booked right away.||Preying on the vulnerable, payday loan lenders offer quick solutions for when you’re at your weakest and need a super fast solution.
 However, they have the highest rate around.
 At first glance they may seem comparable to a high credit card at 20%, but you’ve usually only got 2 weeks to pay.
 If you don’t pay off your entire loan by the agreed time, you will have to pay a further 20% on top.
 Take another 2 weeks to pay and accrue another 20%.|

-So as you can see, although you can save on interest in the first year by signing up with a credit card that has a 0% promotion, you’ll get stuck with high interests in the subsequent years after the honeymoon period has ended.
-A payday loan sounds promising at first but has a nasty bite if you don’t pay off your debt within the typical 14 days and can have you paying hundreds or thousands of dollars more than the original value.
+So as you can see, although you can save on interest in the first year by signing up with a credit card that has a 0% promotion, you’ll get stuck with high interests in the subsequent years after the honeymoon period has ended if you don't pay down your debt.
+And while a payday loan sounds promising at first, it has a nasty bite if you don’t pay off your debt within the typical 14 days.
+This can have you paying hundreds or thousands of dollars more than the original value.
 Mozo recommends you stay well clear of payday loan options.

 Tips on cutting down your car repair bill

 - Dealership repair vs local panel beater - yeah it’s pretty cool getting served an espresso and a fancy cookie just for stepping into your dealership, but wouldn’t it be nicer saving hundreds of dollars by going to your local service team?
-Okay, so they may wear grubby overalls and have a crackly radio station blaring instead of sweet ambiance of Ella Fitzgerald, but you’re going to save sooo much.
 With the money you save on your repair, you could buy an espresso machine for your home and a fine selection of biscotti from the deli round the corner.

 - Less is more - well sort of.
 So you ignored your sensor beeping madly and backed into that pole that you didn’t see.
 It happens!
 Now your tail light’s out and you’ve got a ding you can’t stand.
 But it’s going to cost more than you can afford right now.
 Instead of feeling desperate to iron out that mess, prioritise and split up your expenses.
 The tail light legally must get fixed, so do that first.
 Then when you’ve saved up a bit of cash or paid off some of your credit card debt, splurge on getting the rear end smoothed out to perfection then.
 There’s no real reason to get it all done at once.

 - Shop around - rather than going with the first mechanic you see, it might be worth your while to ring around and ask for a ‘roundabout quote’.
 Yes, many will hesitate to give you a quote over the phone but you’re just wanting to gage at least a starting price.
 This is of course if it’s obvious to you what’s wrong with the car.
 If it’s not exterior and more mechanical, you may need to go in person and take the car in.
 Remember, don’t feel obligated to go with any one mechanic or panel beater.
-Build up the confidence to shop around for the best deal, even if it's out of 3 different service places.
-By doing this you will almost definitely save save save.
+Build up the confidence to shop around for the best deal, by doing this you will almost definitely save save save.

 Saving for an emergency fund